1994 Salvadoran general election

 General elections were held in El Salvador on 20 March 1994, with a second round of the presidential elections taking place on 24 April.
+The president, vice president, 84 members of the National Assembly, and 262 mayors, were all up for election this cycle.

 Armando Calderón Sol of the Nationalist Republican Alliance won the presidential elections, whilst his party also won the legislative elections.
 Voter turnout was 52.27% in the first round of the presidential elections and 45.51% in the second, whilst it was 53.08% for the legislative election.